Mission Statement of the Sisters of Divine Providence

 CDP Affiliate, Melissa Cessac explains: "My peaceful little prayer corner.
 The quilt is from my dear and talented Aunt Jan.
 I have my Blessed Mother and Child statue, an Our Lady of Guadalupe candle, an angel praying, a cross with my favorite quote by Blessed Theresa, a rosary that belonged to my great grandmother, a clay bowl with a towel to symbolize service, holy water from Lourdes, a prayer box my sister, Kim made me, and a beautiful and simple cross made from wood from a tree in Haiti that I received the first time I went on mission from Fr.
 Glen.
 Each item is or symbolizes significant things in my faith life.
 They are all an incredible reminder of God's love and Providence in my life!

 On September 10th Sister Simone Campbell and nearly a dozen women religious will board their well known bus from St. Louis, Missouri.
-They will make stops in the seven states of Missiori, Kansas, Arkansas, Tennessee, Indiana, Ohio and West Virginia.
-Their goal on this tour is to bring attention to need for a unified political system that is currently polarized and thus ineffective creating an economy of inclusion.
+They will make stops in seven states: Missiori, Kansas, Arkansas, Tennessee, Indiana, Ohio and West Virginia.
+Their goal on this tour is to bring attention to need for a unified political system that is currently polarized and thus ineffective in creating an economy of inclusion.
 Their final destination will be in Pennsylvania to see Pope Francis.
 For full article in GLOBAL SISTERS REPORT, click here

 - Visit What's New to read more about news and events.